Skip to content

 Determine credentials that are able to configure the server

+When using basic authentication, the provider will need the username and password of a user with permission to manage server configuration.
 In the PingFederate Docker image, the administrative user defaults to the username administrator with password 2FederateM0re.

 Determine what version of PingFederate you are running